 Think about your project and ask yourself the following questions:

 Q1: Is my project blue?
 Does it support ocean resources and ocean stakeholders?

-Q2: Does my project support one of SeyCCAT’s strategic objectives?
+Q2: Does my project support any of the SeyCCAT’s strategic objectives and at least one of the cross-cutting themes?
 Can I clearly explain the link?

 Q3: Is my project innovative?
 Has it been done before in Seychelles?
 If it has, can I partner with someone and join our forces?